Support & Documentation

 Yes, vBook recognizes the vCard format; export your contacts from Mac Contacts then import them into vBook (go to File -> Import vCard).

-If you have created groups in the Mac application, the group name will be imported into Category 2.
+If you have created groups in the Mac application, the group name will be imported into Category 2 field.

 Yes, you need to replace the sample images of the trial version with your own header and footer.
 Your files should be prepared in one of the following formats: PDF (595 x 90 px), PNG or JPEG (2479 x 375 px), with a white background, at 300 dpi.

 Tip: make a right-click on the sample image then export it and use it to prepare your own header and footer.
-See also the vBook Online Help chapter Basic features -> Options -> Identity for more information about it.
+See also the Online User Guide chapter Basic features -> Options -> Identity for more information about it.

 If you have an image folder on your computer and you did not start yet to create records in Works module, the faster way to create records is to import a folder containing the images first, then complete the fields (when you import a folder, a record is automatically created for each image file).